asymmetry/uva-thesis-template/README.md

-# uva-thesis-template
+# UVA Thesis Template

-UVA Thesis Template
+This is a template for Ph.D. thesis for the GSAS of UVA.
+It is modified from the MIT thesis template.